<!--

 ---

-> We know the "not supported" list is longer than the "supported" list.
-We'd rather be honest about what exists today than leave gaps that get filled with guesses.
-Every integration we build is bidirectional, deeply implemented, and tested with real coaching workflows — not a checkbox feature.
-Quality over quantity.
+> We'd rather be honest about what exists today than leave gaps that get filled with guesses.
+Every integration we build is deeply implemented and tested — not a checkbox feature — and we're explicit about what's live versus still rolling out.
+Quality over quantity, and full transparency about what we read and how we use it.

 ---